 History of the Currencies in Sri Lanka

-Detailed article about the history of Sri Lankan Currency including the types of currencies, its usage and evaluation is available in the website of Sri Lankan Central Bank.
+A detailed article about the history of Sri Lankan Currency including the types of currencies, their usage, and evaluation is available on the website of Sri Lankan Central Bank.

 Sri Lankan "RUPEE" - LKR